 See below the sections of psychotherapy, Craniosacral Therapy, Somatic Experiencing and Couples Counseling to read about the proven and effective techniques I use to help clients achieve the results their hoping for.

 Areas of specialization

 Our romantic relationships play a key role in our lives and wellbeing.
-When they aren’t working well it can affect one profoundly in all areas of their lives.
+When they aren’t working well it can affect us profoundly in all areas of our lives.
 Influenced by the PACT model for couples counseling (Stan Tatkin), Imago therapy (Harville Hendrix) and Emotional Focused Therapy (Sue Johnson) I take a holistic approach towards couples counseling.